sighupio/fury-getting-started/fury-on-gke/README.md

 # Fury on GKE

-This step-by-step tutorial helps you deploy the **Kubernetes Fury Distribution** on a local minikube cluster.
+This step-by-step tutorial helps you deploy the **Kubernetes Fury Distribution** on a GKE cluster on GCP.

 This tutorial covers the following steps: